 All UCLA undergraduate scholarship awards are made on a competitive basis, with consideration given to academic excellence, achievement, scholastic promise, and financial need.
 Scholarships are awarded to entering and continuing undergraduates.
 The term and amount of the award vary; students are expected to maintain academic excellence in their coursework.

 Regents Scholarships are awarded to students with an outstanding academic record and a high degree of promise.
 Regents Scholars receive a yearly honorarium if they have no financial need.
-If financial need is established, other scholarships and/or grants are awarded to cover that need.
-Need is determined according to financial aid criteria legislated by Congress.
+If financial need is established, other scholarships and/or grants are awarded to cover that

 HSSEAS Scholarships are awarded to entering and continuing undergraduate students based on criteria including financial need, academic excellence, community service, extracurricular activities, and research achievement.
 The school works with alumni, industry, and individual donors to establish scholarships to benefit engineering students.
-In 2009-10, HSSEAS awarded more than 75 undergraduate scholarship awards totaling more than \$125,000.
+In 2010-11, HSSEAS awarded more than 120 undergraduate scholarship awards totaling more than \$280,000.
 The majority of these scholarships are publicized in the Fall, with additional scholarships promoted throughout the academic year as applicable.
 For more information on all available scholarships, see http://seasoasa.ucla.edu/studentopportunities/scholarships-for-under graduates.